Surebeans Guide

 Uncategorized Records

 When records exist without a budget category, an Uncategorized Records row appears at the top of the plan.
-Its Activity column shows the total uncategorized spending.
-Click it to jump to those records in the Records tab.

 Move Money

-Click a category’s Available pill to open the Move Money popup.
+You can click a category’s Available pill to open the Move Money popup.
 Enter an amount and select a target category.
 The budgeted amounts for both categories are adjusted so Available balances shift accordingly.

 Month navigation